cisco-ie/stenella/README.md

-# Google Calendar Listener
+# Stenella 🐬✨
-> A reactive application that listens on Google calendars within a [G Suite](https://gsuite.google.com/)
+> Reactive application that listens on Google calendars within a [G Suite](https://gsuite.google.com/) with the ability to process business logic

-`google-calendaer-listener` is a server-to-server, Node.js application that listens to Google calendars and are notified of events being created, deleted, or updated.
-With each event, developers can define and execute business logic in regards to contextual cues found within a calenader event payload *(date, subject, summary, attendees, location, status, etc.)*.
-These are known as "observers" *(calendar event handlers)*, which are flexible, open-ended, and easy to create.
+`stenella` is an unofficial, server-to-server, Node.js application that listens to Google calendars events that are created, deleted, or updated.
+With each event, developers can define and execute their own business logic in regards to contextual cues found within a calenader event payload *(date, subject, summary, attendees, location, status, etc.)*.
+These are known as "observers" *(calendar event handlers)*, which are flexible, open-ended, and simple to write.

 ![Google Calendar Listener Demo](http://g.recordit.co/uBCEUMWD4N.gif)